 It is not fussy about soil type, everything from sand to clay, though it does not enjoy being waterlogged for long.
 Well drained is all it requests.
 Not fussy about pH and will make a go of it in acid or alkaline lime soils.

 Very frost hardy to at least -10C.

 Will hang on during periods of dry, and tolerates heat very well.

-– Width: Approximately 40cm.
+– Width: Makes a round carpet to a diameter of approximately 40cm.
 But will go as far as you want it to cover, and easily weeded out when it gets to the edge of the allocated space.

 – Position: Best in 1/2 Shade, Dappled Sun & Shade, Morning Sun with Afternoon Shade, or Full Shade with good light levels.
 However also copes in the extremes of Full Shade or Sun.